codership/documentation/galeracluster/source/documentation/inconsistency-voting.rst

 - Configuration:

-   - The ``wsrep_ignore_apply_errors`` bitmask controls whether the error is reported back to the provider.
+   - The :ref:`wsrep_ignore_apply_errors <wsrep_ignore_apply_errors>` bitmask controls whether the error is reported back to the provider.
 For example, ``wsrep_ignore_apply_errors=4`` ignores all DDL errors.
 Otherwise, any DDL error results in a voting round.
 In this case, a more useful value would be 1, where only reconciling DDL errors are ignored.

-   - The ``gcs.vote_policy`` parameter defines who wins in a voting round.
-The default value 0 means simple majority as described above.
-Any value above 1 means that if the success votes count is >= that value, success wins, even if in minority.
+   - The :ref:`gcs.vote_policy <gcs.vote_policy>` parameter defines who wins in a voting round.
+The default value 0 means that simple majority wins.
+Any value above 1 means that if the success votes count is >= that value, successesful transactions win, even if in minority.
 For example, if ``gcs.vote_policy=1``, only the node that successfully committed a transaction would remain primary.

 .. container:: bottom-links